 Do you need a Wedding Planner?

-The answer might be in this analysis — the producer (perhaps the mother of the lead actor) has decided that she has watched her son in so many television shows, she is confident that she can direct the actors as to what to do.
-And so it goes — with all of the egos and “can’t tell me what to do” attitudes, attention to detail that is needed to be an effective stage director, she just doesn’t have the understanding of what truly goes on behind the scenes.
+In this analysis, the answer might be that the producer (perhaps the lead actor’s mother) has decided that she has watched her son in so many television shows.
+She is confident that she can direct the actors as to what to do.
+And so it goes — with all of the egos and “can’t tell me what to do” attitudes, attention to detail that is needed to be an effective stage director, she doesn’t have the understanding of what truly goes on behind the scenes.
 With all the delays, the cost of adding time to pay all of the actors, crew, production, and other professionals — the extra time is going to be added to the overall expense.

 What is there to Wedding Planning?

 So you are planning your wedding — but other than attending other weddings as a bridesmaid, you really don’t know a great deal about wedding planning.
 Where to begin?
 You may understand where this post is going?
 And you would probably be right on target.
-Most brides have to worry about a budget and weddings, on a somewhat smaller scale.
+Most brides have to worry about a budget and weddings on a somewhat smaller scale.
 A bride and groom would greatly benefit from having a professional director to take care of all of the scenes activity, staging the production (let’s face it — a wedding is a production), managing the time and resources, and addressing issues with the bridal party, family and guests.
-The result of not having a timeline results in the need to pay all of the following vendors an extra fee for the additional time — the minister, DJ, photographer, videographer, event staff, and catering staff.
-And, that’s never a good thing.
-Oftentimes, the money that is saved by not hiring a coordinator, does not equal the anxiety and stress caused by not having a professional.
+The result of not having a timeline results in paying all of the following vendors an extra fee for the additional time — the minister, DJ, photographer, videographer, event staff, and catering staff.
+And that’s never a good thing.
+Oftentimes, the money saved by not hiring a coordinator does not equal the anxiety and stress caused by not having a professional.
 Our wedding coordinators do the work of a director.
-Each of our coordinators is a professional and as such, knows by years of experience how to troubleshoot and manage the challenges at Sampson’s Hollow.
+Each of our coordinators is a professional and, as such, knows by years of experience how to troubleshoot and manage the challenges at Sampson’s Hollow.

 The job description and role of a wedding planner are more involved than a day-of-coordinator.
-A professional wedding planner, depending on where they are located, may charge thousands of well-earned dollars for their services.
-They may be juggling 30 brides or more at a time.
+Depending on where they are located, a professional wedding planner may charge thousands of well-earned dollars for their services.
+In addition, they may be juggling 30 brides or more at a time.
 The coordinators on the property at Sampson’s Hollow are professional time managers and troubleshooters.
 Our coordinators can be the hands and feet of the bride.

-Many of our brides are from out of state and aren’t able to visit the venue before deciding to book.
+Many of our brides are out of state and cannot visit the venue before deciding to book.
 So, they book sight-unseen.
 Depending on the package purchased by the bride, a coordinator will consult with the bride several times before the wedding for questions and answers.
 The bride can email or text the coordinators as often as is needed.
 Zoom or Facetime is also a way to connect.
 The coordinator facilitates communication for the bride and groom to all of the vendors who have been booked.
-The timeline that has been effectively engineered by the coordinator and bride and groom will become the plan of action on the day of the wedding day.
+The timeline that the coordinator and bride and groom have effectively engineered will become the plan of action on the day of the wedding day.

 It is the job of your coordinator to make sure that your dreams and vision are fully implemented.
-If any challenges occur, the coordinator and her staff will do the best that they can to deal with those challenges and protect the joy and serenity of the bride and groom’s special day.
+If any challenges occur, the coordinator and her staff will do their best to deal with those challenges and protect the joy and serenity of the bride and groom’s special day.